Huehl Acres

 The original farm has been in the family since 1839, when the brothers’ great-great-grandfather, John Huehl, started with 20 acres.
 The farm has now expanded to 417.5 acres owned and a total of 1,500 acres that are farmed for corn, soybeans, wheat and hay.

-Steve Eshelman (pictured left) has been the Huehl brothers' tax and accounting specialist since 1986, shortly after GreenStone launched its tax services division.
+Steve Eshelman, (recently retired, pictured left) had been the Huehl brothers' tax and accounting specialist since 1986, shortly after GreenStone launched its tax services division.

 The Next Chapter for Huehl Acres